Margate woman's donation sets up Stockton scholarship for Atlantic City students

-GALLOWAY TOWNSHIP — A new scholarship for the students of Atlantic City to attend Stockton University has been created thanks to a Margate woman.
+GALLOWAY TOWNSHIP — A new scholarship for students in Atlantic City to attend Stockton University has been created thanks to a Margate woman.

 Joan Gravitz, a 1979 graduate of the college, recently donated $50,000 to establish the Gravitz Family Endowed Scholarship at Stockton.
 The scholarship is the eighth of its kind dedicated to students of Atlantic City.